 Recycling

-New Circular Materials Recycling Program Begins January 2026
+Circular Materials Recycling Program as of January 2026

-In June 2021, the province released the Blue Box Regulation shifting the financial and operational responsibility of recycling from municipalities to the organizations that produce packaging, paper, and packaging-like products.
-Ontario residents will be able to recycle more materials than ever before and recycle the same materials no matter where they live in Ontario.
+On January 1, 2026, Ontario’s Blue Box program fully transitioned to a new system where the financial and operational responsibility for recycling has shifted from municipalities to the producers of packaging, paper, and packaging-like products.
+This change means Ontario residents will be able to recycle more materials than ever before, with consistent rules across the province—no matter where they live.

 Contact Information